Dodge Grand Caravan Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a Dodge Grand Caravan are $1,074 a year for full coverage.
-Comprehensive insurance costs approximately $198, collision insurance costs $254, and liability insurance costs around $464.
-Liability-only coverage costs as low as $514 a year, and high-risk coverage costs $2,308 or more.
-Teenage drivers receive the highest rates at up to $4,242 a year.
+U.S. average insurance rates for a Dodge Grand Caravan are $1,074 a year for full coverage.
+Comprehensive insurance costs around $198, collision costs $254, and liability costs around $464.
+Buying just liability costs as low as $514 a year, with insurance for high-risk drivers costing $2,308 or more.
+Teens pay the highest rates at $4,242 a year or more.

 Average premium for full coverage: $1,074

-Price estimates include $500 deductibles, 30/60 liability limits, and includes both medical and uninsured motorist insurance.
-Rates are averaged for all states and for all Grand Caravan models.
+Price estimates include $500 policy deductibles, bodily injury liability limits of 30/60, and includes both medical and UM/UIM coverage.
+Estimates are averaged for all states and for different Grand Caravan trim levels.

-For a 40-year-old driver, prices range range from as low as $514 for minimum levels of liability insurance to the much higher price of $2,308 for a driver required to buy high-risk insurance.
+For the average driver, Dodge Grand Caravan insurance prices go from as low as $514 for basic liability insurance to a much higher rate of $2,308 for a driver who has had serious violations or accidents.

 Use the form below to get customized rates for your location.